 We believe that it is important to try to include outside play in the nursery’s daily plan.
 Fresh air and natural light are vital to everyone’s health and for this reason, weather permitting; the children are encouraged to play outside or are taken for a walk.
 We try to bring the children into contact with nature as much as possible to increase their understanding of the environment.
 We ask all parents to provide us with a pair of wellington boots, which are kept at the nursery.

-Dinnertime is around 12.00 noon.
+Dinnertime is between 11.00 and 12:30.
+Babies will have lunch first, then toddlers and then preschoolers.
 All meal times are used as an opportunity to encourage the development of the child’s social skills.
 Meal times are also used to teach the children polite table manners.
 We expect children arriving at the nursery after this time to have had lunch at home.
 After lunch, some children, especially the younger ones, will need to have a sleep to recuperate for the afternoon activities.
 Afternoon activities are structured to follow our themes for the week.

-Teatime is 3.30pm and is followed by short structured activities.
+Teatime is between 2:45 and 4:30 and is followed by short structured activities.
 This allows children to be easily removed from their activities at their going home time.

 When parents collect their children, they are given a small written report on the child’s day.
 They have an opportunity to talk with the staff about their child’s day at the nursery if they so wish.
 A member of the management team is always available if needed.